whysobusy/ayaya_gui/README.md

 # Ayaya GUI

 ## Introduction
-Ayaya GUI is a lightweight C++ GUI library.
+Ayaya GUI is a lightweight C++ GUI framework.
  - It is still in the early stage of development and a lot of things are expected to change.

 ## How to build